Warblefly/MultimediaTools-mingw-w64/README.md

 ==========

 Supporting the cross-compilation of the very versatile FFmpeg utilities under mingw-w64, Roger Pack with Zeranoe (closed now) and others publish a set of patches and a build script to, first, compile a working mingw-w64 environment on a POSIX system, then compile a very full FFmpeg and associated libraries and utilities within mingw-w64 ready for installation on a Windows 64-bit system.

+In April 2022, I removed QT, because its libraries take a very long time to compile (for good reasons), but all utilities relying on them are also available as reliable and trustworthy binaries from their developers (e.g. DCP-o-Matic), and are better supported with regards to matters such as FFmpeg integration than I could ever possibly manage.

 With grateful thanks to the Zeranoe and other developers especially Roger Pack, I have extended this build system for my own purposes.
 At first, this was developed using the Cygwin compatibility suite for Windows, but now it is developed on GNU/Linux.